DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 - **`dyn`**: This keyword stands for "dynamic" and is used to indicate that we are working with a trait object.
 A trait object allows for dynamic dispatch, meaning the exact type that implements the trait is determined at runtime.
 - **`Error`**: This is a trait provided by the standard library that represents the basic expectations for error values, such as the ability to display an error message.

+### Why Use `Box<dyn Error>`?

+1. **Flexibility**: `Box<dyn Error>` allows you to return different types of errors from a function.
+Since `Box<dyn Error>` can represent any error type that implements the `Error` trait, it provides a flexible way to handle various error types without specifying them explicitly.

+2. **Dynamic Dispatch**: By using `dyn`, you enable dynamic dispatch, which means the exact type of the error is determined at runtime.
+This is useful when you want to handle multiple error types in a uniform way.

+3. **Heap Allocation**: Using `Box` means the error is stored on the heap, which can be beneficial for large error types or when the size of the error type is not known at compile time.

+### Trait Objects and `Box<dyn Error>`

+The `Box<dyn Error>` type is a trait object.
+A trait object is a way to use traits as types.
+It allows for dynamic dispatch, meaning the method to call is determined at runtime based on the actual type of the object.
+This is different from static dispatch, where the method to call is determined at compile time.